Day 1 — Kangerlussuaq, Greenland

 Day 3 — Uummannaq, Greenland

 In the iceberg-laden waters surrounding the remote community of Uummannaq it is common to see whales, so be sure to join the Expedition Team out on deck during our approach.
 This area of Greenland is known for its huge basalt mountains, and this small hunting and fishing village rests at the foot of the heart-shaped Uummannaq Mountain, a name that translates to mean “in the shape of a seal’s heart”.
-Together we will take a guided walking tour of Uummannaq to see the granite church.
+Together we will take a walk through Uummannaq to see the granite church.
 Perhaps we will have a chance to listen to the local choir.
-During the walk we will learn how village life revolves around the halibut/fish-processing factory.
 The more energetic will have the opportunity to hike to what is known as the “summer residence of Santa Claus”.